jasmine1601/stock-simulator/README.md

 - View available stocks and their prices
 - Edit stock prices
 - View a user's portfolio
-- Backend support for buying and selling stocks
+- Buy and sell stocks
 - React frontend with interactive UI and pie charts
 - RESTful APIs powered by Spring Boot
 - In-memory H2 database for easy setup